88-degrees/Book-of-Changes/appendix01s1.md

 The way of heaven is seen, e.g. in the daily declining of the sun, and the waning of the moon after it is full; the way of earth in the fall of the year.
 On the meaning of 'Spiritual Beings (Kwei Shăn),' see the Introduction, pp. 34, 35.
 It is difficult to say what idea the writer attached to the name.
 What he says of man's appreciation of humility is striking, and, I believe, correct.

 What is said in paragraph 1 about the lines has been pointed out in the notes on the Text.
-'Obedience' is the attribute of [Kūn(䷁)](./e59da4kun.md), the lower trigram, which takes the initiative in the action of the figure; and here makes use of the movement, which is the attribute of Kăn, the upper trigram.
+'Obedience' is the attribute of [Kūn(䷁)](./e59da4kun.md), the lower trigram, which takes the initiative in the action of the figure; and here makes use of the movement, which is the attribute of [Zhèn(䷲)](e99c87zhen.md), the upper trigram.

 I can hardly trace the connexion between the different parts of Paragraph 2.
 Does it not proceed on the harmony produced by the thunderous explosion between heaven and earth, as declared p.
 227 in Appendix II?
 Then the analogy between natural phenomena and human and social experiences comes into play.

 Paragraph 3 is also tantalising.
 Why does the writer introduce the subject of punishments and penalties?
 Are they a consequence of putting the hosts in motion?

-The trigrams Kăn and [Duì(䷹)](e58591dui.md) are distinguished as strong and weak, Kăn representing, on king Wăn's scheme, 'the eldest son,' and [Duì(䷹)](e58591dui.md), 'the youngest daughter.'
+The trigrams [Zhèn(䷲)](e99c87zhen.md) and [Duì(䷹)](e58591dui.md) are distinguished as strong and weak, [Zhèn(䷲)](e99c87zhen.md) representing, on king Wăn's scheme, 'the eldest son,' and [Duì(䷹)](e58591dui.md), 'the youngest daughter.'
 But 'the strong' here may mean the strong line, the lowest in the hexagram.
 As Wang Žung-kwan (Sung dynasty) says:--'The yang and strong line should not be below a yin and weak line, as we find it here.
 That is, in Sui the high places himself below the low, and the noble below the mean:'--esteeming others higher than himself, and giving the idea of following.
 Then Kân denotes the production or excitement of motion, and [Duì(䷹)](e58591dui.md) denotes pleasure; and the union of these things suggests the same idea.

 The symbolism here is the opposite of that in Sui.
-The upper trigram Kăn is strong, denoting, according to king Wăn, 'the youngest son;' and the lower, Sun, is weak, denoting 'the eldest daughter.'
+The upper trigram [Zhèn(䷲)](e99c87zhen.md) is strong, denoting, according to king Wăn, 'the youngest son;' and the lower, Sun, is weak, denoting 'the eldest daughter.'
 For the eldest daughter to be below the youngest son is eminently correct, and helps to indicate the auspice of great success.
-The attribute of Sun is pliancy, and that of Kăn stoppage or arrest.
+The attribute of Sun is pliancy, and that of [Zhèn(䷲)](e99c87zhen.md) stoppage or arrest.
 The feeble pliancy confronted by the arresting mountain gives an idea of the evil state implied in Kû.

 'Three days before and after the turning-point' is, literally, three days before and after kiâ,' kiâ being the name of the first of the 'earthly stems' among the cyclical characters.
 Hence it has the meaning of 'beginning,' and here denotes the turning-point, at which disorder gives place to order.
 According to 'the procedure of Heaven,' history is a narrative of change, one condition of affairs constantly giving place to another and opposite.
 'A kingdom that cannot be moved' does not enter into the circle of Chinese ideas.